|

 residuals.
 Bootstrap procedures are provided.

-economies, semiparametric Cobb-Douglas, translog and
+consumption, scale economies, semiparametric Cobb-Douglas, translog and CES

-of economists including those working in industrial organization, labor,
+economists including those working in industrial organization, labor,

 development, urban, energy and financial economics.